 You Need Extra Hands

-While we all love to get our baby snuggles in, there are times when you need to put a child down for certain tasks, bathroom breaks, or to simply free up your hands.
+While we all love to get our baby snuggles in, there are times when you need to put a child down for certain tasks, bathroom breaks, a quick shower, or to simply free up your hands.
 Taking breaks from holding a baby doesn’t make you a bad parent; in fact, this can be a good thing to do as babies who learn to self-soothe will be less fussy in the long run.

 If you’re the type of person who likes their house to a certain level of tidiness, a baby swing is a worthy purchase.
 Doing basic chores around the house while keeping an eye on your child will be much easier when they’re content in a swing.
 While some parents swear by baby carriers or slings, I found it to be near impossible and borderline dangerous to clean the house with my infant in a front pack (think about how many times you bend over while cleaning; you’ve always got to be wary of where the baby is to avoid bumping their head).